GINNOV/Scout-Controller/readme.md

 # SPY1 Project (Scout)

-It's a navigational robot that has sensors and a camera, including night vision.
+It's a navigational robot equipped with sensors and a camera, including a night vision capability.

-To control Scout Bot we need to [setup](./docs/ros_setup.md) the ROS environment compatible with the bot hardware on your mac.
+To control Scout Bot we need to [setup](./docs/ros_setup.md) the ROS environment compatible with the bot hardware on your Mac.

 ## Requirements
 I built a few tools and apps for different purposes.
 I couldn't find anything in Python for macOS, so I reversed-engineered some or leveraged other projects (Linux-based) to put things together.
-Works reliably for what I needed to do.
+Works reliably for what I needed it to do.

+## Dependencies
+It's a Python program, so to run one of the two files, you need to install their dependencies.
+If you're familiar with UV, that would be the easiest otherwise, use the traditional way:
 Just run ``` pip install  -r requirements.txt ``` to install the dependencies

-# Desktop Apps
-I made a swift version, too, but I need to clean it up before posting it here (don't hold your breath :-)

-The Python version uses PyGame, so you get all the benefits of keyboards and joystick support.
+# How to run it
+There are two files:

-`getcolorcamera.py` streams live from the bot in color to your Mac.
+* `getcolorcamera.py` streams live from the bot in color to your Mac.
 No joystick support.
-`snoop.py` supports joystick, b/w or color.
-Change the IP address inside the code where your ROS rely is running.
+* `snoop.py` supports joystick, b/w or color.
+Change the IP address inside the code where your ROS rely server is running.
+Without a rely server it won't work.

+## Set ROS server
+Edit the IP address and port based on your settings ROS_HOST_ADDRESS = "192.168.86.36:11311"
+## Launch it
+`python3 snoop.py`
+If you want to customize the window and see some logging use this:
+`python sp1one.py --windowX 1280 --windowY 720 --verbose`

-## Movement keys
+# Movement keys
-Below are all supported keys, or if you have a joystick connected to the host machine where ROS is connected, you can pilot with that, too.
+If you don't have a joystick connected to the machine where the code runs, you can use the keyboard to pilot the bot.
+Below are all supported keys.

 * W: Move forward
 * S: Move backward